 Cover the pot once the liquid comes to a simmer and reduce the temperature to low.
 Cook the escabeche for 10 minutes stirring once or twice.

-How long do I need to heat the Guineitos con Mollejas in the Escabeche?
+How Do I Finish the Guineitos con Mollejas en Escabeche?

-After 10 minutes, the acidic liquids and oil will have combined with the aromatics and spices and mellowed out.
+After 10 minutes, the acidic liquids and oil will have combined with the rest of the ingredients and mellowed out.

 Return the guineitos y mollejas to the pot and use a spoon to gently fold them in.
-The starches from the guineitos will mix with the liquid in the escabeche to create this amazing, glaze-like wonderment in the pot.
+The starches from the guineitos mix with the liquid in the escabeche to create this amazing glaze on the guineitos and mollejas.

-Are Guineitos con Mollejas en Escabeche served hot or cold?
+Do I Serve Guineitos con Mollejas en Escabeche Hot or Cold?

-If you plan to serve them at room temperature, it’s best to only serve what you plan to eat in one sitting.
+If you plan to serve them at room temperature, it’s best to only serve what you can eat in one sitting.
 Once your food falls within that food danger zone (40°F-140°F/4°C-60°C), you’re on borrowed time.

-Transfer leftover guineitos to a food storage container and refrigerate them for up to 3 days.
+To store leftover guineitos con mollejas en escabeche, transfer them to a food storage container and refrigerate them for up to 3 days.

 Consume whatever you heat up that day, though.
 Don’t return them to the fridge after you’ve reheated them.

-It is.
-But I don’t recommend it.
-The consistency of the mollejas became hard to chew, and the escabeche didn’t taste as flavorful.
+I don’t recommend freezing guineitos con mollejas en escabeche since the consistency of the mollejas becomes hard to chew, and the escabeche doesn’t taste as flavorful.

-If you must freeze them, just allow the guineitos y mollejas to cool and transfer them to a freezer-safe container.
-Freeze them for up to 2 months.
-Thaw them completely in the fridge when you’re ready for them, then enjoy or reheat as recommended above.
+If you must freeze them, allow the food to cool and transfer it to a freezer-safe container.
+Freeze the guineitos con mollejas for up to 2 months.
+Thaw them completely in the fridge, then enjoy or reheat them as recommended above.

-These, along with our traditional desserts, like Arroz con Dulce, Mantecaditos, or Flan, and a couple of bottles of Coquito, are truly authentic ways to celebrate any special occasion or holiday.
+Add a typical Puerto Rican holiday dessert like Arroz con Dulce, Mantecaditos, or Flan, and a couple of bottles of Coquito for a truly authentic end to your special occasion or holiday.

 Try this Guineitos con Mollejas en Escabeche recipe out this year, and let me know what you think in the comments below.
 Don’t forget to share it far and wide, too!